 Short and sweet.
 Zip 5: Over 135' feet long, this is the shortest zip with one of the more interesting landings near surrounding steep cliff lines.
 After landing it is a short hike to "The Plunge" Zip.

 Take the plunge.
 Zip 6: Featured on the Travel Channel, THE PLUNGE is not- to-be-missed for thrills.
 Measuring more than 350 feet in length, this unique zip starts participants out sitting on the edge of the launching platform.
 Once comfortable with the idea soaring from this spot, each person simply edges off the platform and plunges into the air often screaming just before the attached zipline catches.

 Zip the steep way home.
 Zip 7: The last zip is a steep ride that offers speeds similar to The Plunge.
 Only 20' feet off the ground, this 300' zip parallels the gorge, landing at the River Road Climbing Area.
 Another great overlook here provides views over the edge and down to the climbing area below.
 A short hike up to the road ends the incredible adventure.

-New in 2010 – stage two.
 Zip 8 & Zip 9: When ACE created the first canopy tour in the state they wanted something different - something unique and with 1,500-acres they had plenty of options.
 In ACE fashion, they planned to build the canopy tour in stages with the vision of making it the biggest and the best.
 Stage one has been successful.
 ACE will be doubed the zip tour route in 2010 and in doing so added the longest, fastest and highest single zipline in West Virginia measuring more than 1,200' feet long and hundreds of feet in the air.

-New for summer of 2011.
-Checkout the latest addition - longest zip now measures 680 feet and runs along the lip of the mountain with providing thrilling New River and Gorge views.
+The longest zip now measures 680 feet and runs along the lip of the mountain with providing thrilling New River and Gorge views.

 More to come.